HL7/davinci-deqm/input/pagecontent/StructureDefinition-gaps-detectedissue-deqm-intro.md

 1. A modifier extension: DEQMGapStatusModifierExtension.
 1. A DetectedIssue.code with a fixed code CAREGAP.
 1. The DetectedIssue.evidence.detail either references the measure to which the detected issue applies by referencing the DEQM Individual Measure Report or references the GuidanceResponse resource.
-The Measure Report contains a reference to the Measure resource.
 1. A DetectedIssue.patient references the patient for which the detected issue applies.